-New research led by EDF shows that a rapid, full-scale effort to reduce methane pollution could slow the worldwide rate of warming by as much as 30% and avoid half a degree Fahrenheit of warming by midcentury.
+New research led by EDF shows that a rapid, full-scale effort to reduce methane emissions could slow the rate of global warming by as much as 30% and avoid half a degree Fahrenheit of warming by midcentury.

 Bringing business along